Harshal0215/Portfolio/README.md

 # React + Vite

-This is my first ever Portfolio which I create using React framework.
+This is my first ever Portfolio which I'd created using React framework.
 Hope you like it 👍.